Bolt Burdon Kemp – Terms of Business

 d) to receive all monies payable to you by third parties (by way of cheques drawn in our favour).

-e) to engage other companies or people to work on our files (e.g. for typing or photocopying purposes and for functions that support the delivery of our legal activities).
+e) to engage other companies or people to work on our files and/or your records (e.g. for typing, copying, collation and pagination purposes and for functions that support the delivery of our legal activities).

 f) to keep your documents in electronic format only